310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 And I really like being able to name all the cars that're lined up around us, though I don't know why…

-But I think it'd be nice if people took an interest in us, in Alkaloid, and remembered us the same way.
+But I think it'd be nice if people took an interest in us, in ALKALOID, and remembered us the same way.

 So I guess I’ll work hard and make that a reality.
 People won't remember idols who've got gloomy looks on their face, after all!
 So we’ll do everything we can to make this place a party for the guests who've gathered here today!